timvink/mkdocs-git-revision-date-localized-plugin/README.md

 ### `locale`

+Specify a two letter [ISO639](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code to display dates in your preferred language.

+- When used in combination with `type: date` or `type: datetime`, translation is done using [babel](https://github.com/python-babel/babel) which supports [these locales](http://www.unicode.org/cldr/charts/latest/supplemental/territory_language_information.html)
+- When used in combination with `type: timeago` then [timeago.js](https://github.com/hustcc/timeago.js) is added to your website, which supports [these locales](https://github.com/hustcc/timeago.js/tree/master/src/lang).
+If you specify a locale not supported by timeago.js, the fallback is English (`en`)
-Set this option to a two letter [ISO639](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code to use a another language.
-If you have also set `locale` or `language` in your theme this setting will be ignored.
-If no locale is set fallback is English (`en`).
+- When not set, this plugin will look for `locale` or `language` options set in your theme.
+If also not set, the fallback is English (`en`)

 ### Example